Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 Companies will never expose every internal discussion, and they should not.
 Candidates will never submit a complete representation of themselves, because such a document would be unreadable, invasive, and likely to include information employers should neither request nor use.

-But the system could be much more honest about state.
+The system could still be much more honest about state.

 Employers could expose basic process facts: